12 things you MUST do before you hit PUBLISH on your blog post

 10. Add a question at the end to encourage comments

-By asking a question at the end, you encourage engagement and discussion.
+By asking a question at the end of your blog post, you encourage engagement and discussion.
 (Check out the end of this blog post for an example!)

 Asking questions gives people something more interesting to say that just ‘great post’.
 (Though, by all means, comment on my posts with ‘great post’ if that’s all you want to say – I never mind being told that 😀 ) and it also gives them permission to say you are wrong.
 Many people would be too polite to tell me I’d missed something out.
 But by asking the question ‘Anything you’d add to this list?’, I have given polite people the permission they need to disagree with me, which in turn encourages others to wade in and add their ideas too.

 11. Include a clear call to action